 4. Warm the coffee in the coffee bed.

-While it's common to see fines stuck to your filter, you want to avoid seeing thick walls of grounds stuck up the sides of the brewing device.
+While it’s common to see fines stuck to your filter, you want to avoid seeing thick walls of ground stuck up the sides of the brewing device.

 Unless there is an exception, there always is; boulders are large chunks of ground stuck to the filter above the bed.

 The thicker and higher the boulders on the filter’s sides are, the less coffee comes into contact with the water at the appropriate time.

 Make a quick loop around the bed to push the grounds back into the slurry in a few of my brewing methods.

 5. Plan Your Time

 The controlled pour is meant to control the amount of time or brewing time the coffee is in contact with the water.
 Ensure that the coffee is in contact with the water evenly and thoroughly.